 Over 80 species of river birds are found along braided rivers from the mountains to the sea.
-Many of these birds are threatened or at risk for reasons explained here.
+Many of these birds and other braided river species such as the robust grasshopper are threatened or at risk for reasons explained here.

 See a detailed explanation of the New Zealand threat classification system to learn how and why animals and plants are placed into these categories (you can also download the Threat Classification Manual).